 Anyway, joining us now is somebody that knows a little bit about these serial bombers.

-Uh Terry Turchie is with us, and he's a former deputy assistant director of counterterrorism in the division of the FBI.
+Terry Turchy is with us, and he's a former deputy assistant director of counterterrorism in the division of the FBI.

-They do the you know very difficult job for us every day, not the top echelon deep state actors I've been talking about to make a distinction.
+Not the top echelon, deep state actors I've been talking about to make a distinction.

-Now, between ninety-four and ninety-eight, Terry directed the unibomb federal task force, and they finally caught and convicted Theodore Kaczynski for an 18-year-long string of terrorist bombings.
+Now, between 94 and 98, Terry directed the Unibomb Federal Task Force, and they finally caught and convicted Theodore Kaczynski for an 18-year-long string of terrorist bombings.

-And Robert Graysmith, an author who wrote about the case in 1997, a book Unibomber, Desire to Kill, Cole Turchie, the heart and the spirit of the investigation.
+And Robert Graysmith, an author who wrote about the case in 1997, a book, Unabomber, Desire to Kill, called Turchi, the heart and the spirit of the investigation.

-And after Kaczynski pled guilty to the unibomb crimes in 98, Turchie was promoted to inspector and was immediately tapped by then FBI director Louis Free to direct the Southeast Bomb Task Force and the North Carolina hunt for the Olympic Park bomber, uh, Eric Robert Rudolph.
+And after Kaczynski pled guilty to the Unabomb crimes in 98, Turchy was promoted to inspector and was immediately tapped by then FBI Director Louis Free to direct the Southeast Bomb Task Force in the North Carolina hunt for the Olympic Park bomber, Eric Robert Rudolph.

 I know a lot about that.

-And I was saying, okay, he lives with his mother, so what?
+And I was saying, okay, he lives with his mother.

 That doesn't make one a bomber.